 Dorsey’s Chocolate Peanut Butter Dairy Free Ice Cream Recipe (regular version too)

-Note from Kelly: I added the ingredient items that I use (not dairy-free) in parenthesis in case you want to go that way…
+Please note that I added the ingredient items that I use (not dairy-free) in parenthesis in case you want to go that way instead.

 - 4 boxes coconut cream, about 27 oz. total (a combination of whole milk and real cream, raw dairy is best if possible)